Does your child find it hard to settle at night?

 “We’ve seen such a huge transformation.
 He now sleeps alone which has made a huge difference to our family life.
 My husband and I can share a meal and spend time together again in the evenings.
 Finlay’s sleeping has improved, so has his behaviour, his school work, and his zest for life.
 He got Star of the Week at school today and for all of this, I can’t recommend Lisa enough!”

 If you want to start creating a smiley toolkit to help you feel good from the inside out, here are a few ways I can help you:

-- My magical box of Smiley Thought Cards are a fun and easy way to train your brain to think positively
+- My magical box of Smiley Thought Cards is a fun and easy way to train your brain to think positively.

 - On the podcast, episode #2 The One with the Dark Dark night talks to children about their darkest fears.